 I also like to walk my dogs in the evening and in the morning so they can get some exercise, so hotel location and safety is a top priority!

-In an effort to eat healthy and save money, I like to pack a small cooler with bottles of water, fruit, granola bars, etc. If breakfast is included with my hotel stay, I’ll usually grab a piece of fruit or yogurt for the road.
+In an effort to eat healthily and save money, I like to pack a small cooler with bottles of water, fruit, granola bars, etc. If breakfast is included with my hotel stay, I’ll usually grab a piece of fruit or yogurt for the road.

 The Yelp app is another great app to use on a move across the country.
 It’s really convenient to be able to search for dining options ahead of time instead of relying on road signs since a lot of places aren’t advertised.

-Finally, using the Google Maps option is a great tool to find gas stations, restaurants and hotels!
+Finally, using the Google Maps option is a great tool to find gas stations, restaurants, and hotels!

 - Portable water bowl (I use this one on all our walks and outings)

 - Dog bags for going to the bathroom

 - Ziploc bags of food (this takes up minimal space and easy to toss once each bag is empty)